luislizcano/gee-workgroup/README.md

 This is intended to get you into GEE by working on your own project code, discussing and debugging.

+Weekly in-person meetings in lab every Friday at 10 am.

 ## Projects
 Current members and projects: